-To check the odds online we can recommend using the betting odds comparison service.
-It saves a lot of time and gives you the real information that is required for profitable betting.
+To check the odds online, we can recommend using the betting odds comparison service.
+It saves time and gives you the real-time information required for profitable betting.

 In addition, there is also the possibility that there is not enough money available at a given odds that you should bet.

 That means you could lose your entire BACK stake.